 In addition, students attend compulsory tutorials (POL 2010).
-Assessment is based on project work, on exercises submitted electronically, on written examination papers at the end of the second semester and on tutorial attendance, class participation and essay writing.
+Assessment is based on project work, exercises submitted electronically, written examination papers at the end of the Second Semester and on tutorial attendance, class participation and essay writing.

-Final Year (POL 3700)
+Final Year (POL 3000)

-The objective of the final year programme is to allow students to choose particular areas of specialism and to develop further their analytical skills.
-Students select four courses from the list of those on offer; each course is worth 3 units.
-The list of courses is subject to change
+The objective of the Final Year programme is to allow students to choose particular areas of specialism and to develop further their analytical skills.
+Students select four courses from the list of those on offer; each course is worth three units.
+The following courses were on offer in 2003/2004 and are subject to change.